canonical/snapd/docs/interfaces.md

 ### docker-support

 Can access resources and syscalls necessary to run Docker application containers.
-The ``privileged`` attribute may be used to give the necessary access to run privileged containers.
+The ``privileged-containers`` attribute may be used to give the necessary access to run privileged containers.
 Providing snaps specifying this interface currently may only be established with the Docker project.

 * Auto-Connect: no
 * Attributes:
-    * privileged (plug): true|false (defaults to ``false``)
+    * privileged-containers (plug): true|false (defaults to ``false``)

 ### firewall-control